 A flurry of movement later and they were once again facing each other across the milky light of their shared candle.

-"What I meant to say" Rose huffed as she smoothed her dress back into good order, "was do you really think Mr Barmouth would have us treating men who aren't strictly part of the English army?"
+"As I was saying" Rose huffed as she smoothed her dress back into good order.
+"Do you really think Mr Barmouth would have us treating men who aren't strictly part of the English army?"

 The man she referred to, Henry Barmouth, was one of the chief investors in medical supplies in England.
 It was from his pocket that the funding for the triages that she, Sally and their ten counterparts were to work in came.
 He was shrewd and opportunistic, and this war was making him a fortune.

-"It'd make him a lot more money if he did.."
-Sally replied, trying to reason her way out of the unhappy conclusion they seemed to have reached on conjecture alone, "but surely we would have been told.."
+"It'd make him a lot more money if he did" Sally replied, trying to reason her way out of the unhappy conclusion they seemed to have reached on conjecture alone.
+"Surely we would have been told."

 Somewhere in that sentence a cue was given that set both women instantly on edge.
 It was something non-verbal; the tone of Rose's voice as she spoke, less the words she actually said, and the frown that Sally responded to it with.
 Over exuberance met with apprehension.
 A tense beat of silence passed before either woman dared speak.